Qualifying for Coverage

 Members receiving a disability benefit that is effective on or after Jan.
 1, 2014, will have access to health care coverage for the first five years of their disability based on their continued eligibility and receipt of a disability benefit during that time.
 Health care coverage for disability recipients will continue past the first five years only if: 1) the recipient meets age and service retirement requirements or, 2) the recipient enrolled in Medicare, due to a disability, prior to the end of the five years and prior to reaching age 65.

 A previous disability retirement based on a different condition will not qualify a new disability benefit application for an exception to the five-year rule.

 Disability recipients covered under the Original Disability Plan will follow the guidelines above for determining access to health care.
 However, Original Disability recipients will be required to meet health care age and service requirements at age 65 to continue access to OPERS health care coverage.
 Medicare will become primary coverage at this point unless the recipient is in an exclusion period for Medicare due to certain medical conditions, such as End Stage Renal Disease.
 For more information about Medicare eligibility and enrollment please visit medicare.gov or read about it in OPERS' Understanding the Basics: Medicare and OPERS Connector Basics Guide.

 If you die while you are still working, your dependents who are eligible for a monthly benefit may be able to enroll in our health plan if the recipient of the survivor benefit meets the definition of an eligible dependent.
 If you have a benefit effective date after Jan.
 1, 2015, you must have at least 20 years of qualifying OPERS service credit and have reached age 60 (or reached any age with 30 years of qualifying service credit) prior to your death for your dependents to be eligible to enroll.
-This provision will change in future years.
+Read the Pension and Health Care Eligibility Guide for more details.